Refinitiv/refinitiv-ui/documents/src/pages/elements/text-field.md

   id="first-name"
   aria-describedby="error-text"
   pattern="[a-zA-Z]{3,}"
-  placeholder="Enter your first name. ust be letters and at least 3 characters">
+  placeholder="Enter your first name.
+It must be letters and at least 3 characters">
 </ef-text-field>
 <p id="error-text"></p>
 ```